 Why a Suit for a Wedding

 Fit that is actually correct.
-Wedding gowns exist in their own sizing universe that is often dramatically different from standard sizing, requires significant alteration for most bodies, and is made from fabrics and constructions that prioritize appearance over comfort over a full day.
-A custom tailored suit for a wedding fits the specific body from the beginning, in cloth that maintains its structure and comfort through a 12-hour celebration.
+Wedding gowns exist in their own sizing universe that is often dramatically different from standard sizing.
+A custom tailored suit for a wedding fits the specific body from the beginning.

 A piece that lives after the day.
-A wedding gown is, for most women, worn once.
 A well-made wedding suit — in quality cloth, at the appropriate formality level — can be worn again.
 A midnight navy tuxedo suit commissioned for a wedding is an excellent tuxedo for every black tie event that follows.
-A cream or ivory tailored suit is a formal piece that works at many subsequent occasions.

 What a Women's Wedding Suit Can Be